m-salman-776/java-logs/README.md

 It provides an interface for creating families of related or dependent objects without specifying their concrete classes.

+### The Command Pattern
+It encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.When u need to decouple the object making the request from the object that know how to perform the requested action

+***Meta Command Pattern***
+allows you to create macros of commands so that you can execute multiple commands at once.
+Macro Commands are a simple extension of Command that allow multiple commands to be invoked

+### Template Method Pattern
+It defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
+Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm’s structure.
 ***
 ### Dependency Inversion Principal (DI)
 It says depend on abstractions.
 Do not depend on concrete classes.